Ukraine profile - Leaders

 President: Petro Poroshenko

 Petro Poroshenko won the presidential election of May 2014 at a time of crisis which saw the ouster of his predecessor, the loss of the region of Crimea to Russia and a Russian-backed separatist rebellion in the east of the country.

-Mr Poroshenko, a billionaire chocolate factory owner, won an unprecedented first round victory in the elections which were held three months after pro-Russian President Viktor Yanukovych was chased from office by crowds following months of street protests.
+A billionaire chocolate factory owner, Mr Poroshenko won an unprecedented first round victory in the elections which were held three months after pro-Russian President Viktor Yanukovych was chased from office by crowds following months of street protests.

 Mr Poroshenko promised dialogue with residents of eastern Ukraine and to guarantee their rights, including the right to use Russian in official dealings.